alisay/T3A2-A/README.md

 ##### Felicity

 Felicity is the curator of public art for City of Melbourne.
-She has a Masters of Arts in curatorial practice for the public space.
+She has a Master of Arts in curatorial practice for the public space.
 She is 35 years old, identifies as a woman, and is married with a small child.
 Since giving birth, she has become increasingly forgetful.
 She wants everyone to feel the same transformative power of art that she feels.
 She cares deeply about the people who live in City of Melbourne and wants to do her job as best as possible to represent them, the artists she works with, and feel professional integrity when she goes to sleep at night.

 ##### Zal